Access policies

 What you need to get started

-To create or edit a policy for a resource, you must first have all required permissions, including, first and foremost, role-based permissions that grant you eligibility to the resource type.
+To create or edit a policy for a resource, you must first have all required permissions, including role-based permissions that grant you eligibility to the resource type.

 Create a policy

-Follow these steps from the resource's Access policy section.
+Follow these steps from the resource settings panel.

-General access sets the default access level for everyone in your team.
-Select an access level from the dropdown — available options differ by resource type.
+General access controls the default access level for everyone in your team.
+Select an access level from the dropdown — for example, Dashboard: No access or Dashboard: View.
+Available options differ by resource type.

 Override the default for specific groups: